lifeofsoumya/MERN-Interview-Questions/README.md

 - Closures,
 - Shallow copy, deep copy (spread op can't do deep copy, how to do it manually),
 - using Object.entries clone nested obj to nested arr (I mentioned Object.entries in prev qs),
+- Typescript basics + pros and cons
+- React lifecycle in both class and function based
 - Prototype (Implement a custom function on Array using prototype)

 ❌ Missed: